Discover How Training Maximizes Your PLM Investment

 Arena: How does new Training Record Management help with training?

 Romak: Many industries, especially those that are heavily regulated, require that training records be kept for all employees.
 There are many training management solutions on the market today that will do just that but are not tied to a company’s product record.
 That’s key.
 By using Arena’s training management solution, a customer can link an employee’s training to a product in PLM.
 For example, a new product is developed and the parts, bill of materials, and documentation are all under change control in Arena PLM.
-Same concept when an employee is trained on an update or revision.
+The same concept when an employee is trained on an update or revision.

 An employee that needs training on how to build that product can have a training record directly associated with an item such as a Standard Operating Procedure (SOP).
 By having that SOP under revision control in Arena PLM, and the employee’s training record associated with it, there’s a mechanism for alerting that same employee whenever that document is revised and they need to be retrained.
 Keeping all of this information in one repository with associations is efficient and safe.